 Article 3 – Membership: Membership shall be open to all persons or institutions interested in the aims of the Association and who pay the prescribed fees therefor.
 Institutional membership privileges will extend to two members named by the organization.
 All officers of the Association must be paid-up members of the Canadian Health Libraries Association.

 Article 4 – Officers: The business of the Association shall be conducted by an Executive Committee consisting of a President, a Secretary, a Treasurer and a Continuing Education Coordinator.
 There will be a two-year term of office for each position.
 Terms of office will begin in the fall and end in the fall of the following 2 years hence.
-Terms will be staggered so no more than two officers will have their term expire in the same year.
+The terms of the office of President and Secretary will end in odd-numbered years.
+The terms of office for Treasurer and Continuing Education Coordinator will end in even-numbered years.

 Article 5 – Elections: All nominations for the future Executive, accompanied by the candidates’ consent, should be presented to the current Executive and made known to the members prior to the last meeting of the Association before expiry of the term of the current Executive.
 All elections for officers of the Association shall be conducted by ballot of the members present at the last meeting of the Association before expiry of the term of the current Executive.
 Each member present shall have one vote for each position.
 If there is only one candidate for a position, that candidate will be elected by acclamation.